 If a UE is not provided higher layer parameter PDSCH-CodeBlockGroupTransmission, the UE generates one HARQ-ACK information bit per transport block.

-A UE is not expected to be indicated to transmit HARQ-ACK information for more than two SPS PDSCH receptions in a same PUCCH.
+A UE does not expect to be indicated to transmit HARQ-ACK information for more than two SPS PDSCH receptions in a same PUCCH.

 In the following, the CRC for DCI format 1_0 is scrambled with a C-RNTI or a CS-RNTI and the CRC for DCI format 1_1 is scrambled with a C-RNTI.